 Every mark of meaning is a poised, anticipatory event, leading the hand and the eye onward.
 As skill levels grow, the coordination of hand and eye achieve automaticity, conserving energy, while allowing the brain to think as long as its biochemical energy supply allows.
-Marks of meaning make more energy available to the thinking brain (Sheridan 1990).
-They may do so by affecting the "seemingly random" probabilistic component in neural activity, increasing the number of axonal depolarizations which result in vesicle release of neurotransmitters (Penrose and Hameroff, page 10), thereby, in turn, increasing or sustaining the non-linear soliton waves (Chou et al, 1994; Sataric et al, 1992) that signal brain sychronicity, or oscillations with zero time lags.
-Conservation of energy on quantum levels and marks-based break-throughs on consciousness levels, may occur, in the literate human brain, interdependently.
+Marks of meaning make more energy available to the thinking brain (Sheridan 1990) by affecting the "seemingly random" probabilistic component in neural activity, increasing the number of axonal depolarizations which result in vesicle release of neurotransmitters (Penrose and Hameroff, page 10), thereby, in turn, increasing or sustaining the non-linear soliton waves (Chou et al, 1994; Sataric et al, 1992) that signal brain sychronicity, or oscillations with zero time lags.
+Conservation of energy on quantum levels and marks-based break-throughs on consciousness levels are symbiotic interations.
 It is mutually advantageous for the brain to operate at peak efficiency at quantum levels and to feel enlightened on mental/emotional levels.
-Enlightenment can be achieved by meditation or through extreme physical exercise, including challenging "flow" experiences (Csikszentmihalyi, 1993).
-This paper adds to the "flow" list the kind of epiphanies achieved by mark-making: painting, drawing, writing, mathematical calculations, and musical compositions.
+Enlightenment can be achieved by meditation or through extreme physical exercise, including challenging "flow" experiences (Csikszentmihalyi, 1993), as well as by markmaking: painting, drawing, writing, calculating, and composing.

-Feelings of wholeness or at-oneness may be consciousness's way of experiencing a global PNS/CNS (peripheral and central nervous system) synchronous event, or global collapsed wave function, which occurs when millions of simultaneous, cascading mini-cytoskeletal superposition states coincide.
-This paper proposes that super-radiance at the level of the neural cytoskeleton can be experienced as self-induced transparency at the level of the brain, via states of hyper-or super-consciousness (response to page 14, P and H, 1999).
+Feelings of wholeness or at-oneness is consciousness's way of experiencing a global PNS/CNS (peripheral and central nervous system) synchronous event, describable as global collapsed wave function, which is what happens when millions of simultaneously occurring or cascading mini-cytoskeletal superposition states coincide.
+When this occurs, superradiance at the level of the neural cytoskeleton is experienced as self-induced transparency at the level of the brain, or a state of hyper- or super -consciousness (response to page 14, P and H, 1999).

 The mind that is in a state of heightened consciousness feels exceedingly bright and clear to itself.
-That self is illuminated, refined, clarified by its own agency, the way butter is clarified by heat in a pan on a stove.
+That self is illuminated, refined, clarified by its own agency, clarified the way butter is clarified by heat in a pan on a stove.
 Cooks know all about clarification.
-Evidently, microtubules and consciousness states do, too.
+Evidently, microtubules do, too.